 Thurso and Pennyland House B&B was the Scottish Highlands hotel highlight of the trip – the hosts Carol and Raymond are so so lovely and it is a gorgeous and modern B&B. Final stop was Inverness and The Heathmount Hotel.
 This is also a pub which was a huge plus for us as we didn’t have to go anywhere when we got there.

-Best Things to do in the Scottish Highlands – Visit the beach at Durness
+Visit the beach at Durness

 Scotland has some stunning beaches.
 It is difficult to imagine that it would ever be warm enough to wear bathers and actually swim in those beaches but they are very scenic!
 I discovered the beach at Durness when I took a stroll from our B&B. It is literally called Durness Beach which makes it easy.
 There is a very picturesque dilapidated church just before you hit the beach.
 And then just walk and walk along the beach and into the dunes.
 I went at sunset and this was a fantastic time for photos.